pmazaitis/tree-sitter-context/README.md

 ## Use

-This Tree-Sitter parser should work with tools that Support Tree-Sitter parsers in general.
+This Tree-Sitter parser works with tools that Support Tree-Sitter parsers in general.

 The [`tree-sitter-cli`](https://github.com/tree-sitter/tree-sitter/blob/master/cli/README.md) command can be used for testing parsing and highlighting.

-Tree-Sitter also supports language bindings for building custom tools.
+Tree-Sitter supports language bindings for building custom tools.

 ## Contributing